Fetal alcohol spectrum disorder: Secondary disabilities

-The secondary disabilities of FAS are those that arise later in life secondary to CNS damage.
+The secondary disabilities of FAS are those that arise later in life, secondary to central nervous system damage.
 These disabilities often emerge over time due to a mismatch between the primary disabilities and environmental expectations; secondary disabilities can be ameliorated with early interventions and appropriate supportive services.

 Six main secondary disabilities were identified in a University of Washington research study of 473 subjects diagnosed with FAS, PFAS (partial fetal alcohol syndrome), and ARND (alcohol-related neurodevelopmental disorder):